learn-co-curriculum/react-rendering/README.md

 ```

 ### `componentWillUpdate(nextProps, nextState)`
 **componentWillUpdate** is called immediately after the check in **shouldComponentUpdate** has passed.
 No state changes are allowed in this method and it should be used solely for preparing for the upcoming update, not trigger one.
-One of the more common uses of **componentWillUpdate** is to to call an action, set a variable or start an animation (not in the state) based on state changes.
+One of the more common uses of **componentWillUpdate** is to call an action, set a variable or start an animation (not in the state) based on state changes.

 In the theater, this method would be used to set up the stage following a script change: maybe you need a different background for a scene, new costumes, more upbeat music etc. All of this would be done just before the `render()` method, or, in our case, just before the new script is read out.